jyzgo/ExcelToJson/README.md

  Each sheet will be exported as a json file which's name is the sheet name.
  Still, it will export a .cs file with all enum,so you can use the enum in Unity.

- PS:There's no error check in this excel,make sure you fill the right json
+ PS:There's no error check in this excel,make sure you fill the right content